How Dry Do You Want to Go? Picking Your January Challenge

 Deciding on which dry January challenge to indulge in, whether to do Dry January or Moderation January really depends on what you want to achieve, how you live your life, and how you usually handle alcohol.
 Your choice should match up with what works best for you and your specific situation.

-• You want to start fresh and really think about how you and alcohol get along.
-You’re looking for a chance to take a good, long look at your drinking habits.
+• You want to start fresh and think about how you and alcohol get along.
+You’re looking for a chance to take a long look at your drinking habits.

 • You want to see fast and obvious improvements in your body and mind.
-In other words, you’re looking for changes that you can notice right away in how you feel physically and mentally.
+In other words, you’re looking for changes you can notice immediately in how you feel physically and mentally.

-• You have friends or family who are on board with your choice not to drink, or if you’re okay with being at gatherings where others are drinking but you’re not, then that’s a good thing.
-It means you’ve got people behind you or you’re comfortable in social situations where alcohol isn’t a part of your scene.
+• If you have friends or family who support your decision not to drink, or if you’re okay with being at gatherings where others are drinking but you’re not, then that’s a good thing.
+It means you’ve got people behind you, or you’re comfortable in social situations where alcohol isn’t a part of your scene.

 – Choose Moderation January If: